didierganthier/budget_app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for the opportunity to learn and grow as a developer.
+I would like to thank [Gregoire Vella](https://www.behance.net/gregoirevella) for the [design inspiration](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>